Number of adults in basic skills learning plummets by over 60% in a decade as new group launches to reverse the trend

 On current trends it would take 20 years for all adults with low literacy or numeracy to participate in learning.
 The report marks the launch of a new Skills for Life Alliance of researchers and sector experts, which is exploring ways to tackle this crisis.

-Today’s report by Learning and Work Institute, a founding member and co-chair of the new alliance, lays bare the impact of sharp cuts in government funding to the adult education budget, which more than halved between 2011/12 and 2019/20.
+Today’s report "Getting the basics right: The case for action on adult basic skills" by Learning and Work Institute, a founding member and co-chair of the new alliance, lays bare the impact of sharp cuts in government funding to the adult education budget, which more than halved between 2011/12 and 2019/20.
 This period has also seen a dramatic fall in participation in English, maths and ESOL learning, down by 63%, 62% and 17% respectively between 2012 and 2020.

 This drop in adult basic skills learning represents a stark crisis given that nine million adults have low literacy or numeracy across England, with millions more having low digital skills.
 These skills are increasingly crucial to finding work, building careers, improving health and wellbeing and being active citizens in connected communities.
 For example, better literacy is associated with a 7 percentage point rise in employment rates, while almost a quarter (23%) of employers say their current workforce lacked basic digital skills and 24% reported struggling to recruit staff with the basic digital skills they need.